 - Checked my AWStats using SiteGround cPanel, and blocked leechers and spammy I.P. addresses

-Until the time when SiteGround reconsiders their CPU usage limits to the extent that they at least impose an acceptable level, I suggest that you buy hosting from alternative sites such as Bluehost or Hostgator.
+Until the time when SiteGround reconsiders their CPU usage limits to the extent that they at least impose an acceptable level, I suggest that you buy hosting from SiteGround alternative sites such as Bluehost or A2Hosting.
 (Both of these hosting services have higher CPU cycle usage limits.)

 I will be updating the ShoutMeLoud recommended WordPress hosting page to reflect the necessary changes.